MSh4de/MWork/README.md

     }
 }
 ```

-So it's not necessary to allocate a space for each object here everything is expandable
+Therefore, you shall not allocate any space for each object where everything is expandable.